-The higher the Perceived load, the more streneuous was the training session experienced by the user.
+The higher the Perceived load, the more strenuous was the training session experienced by the user.
 Perceived load is comparable between and within individuals.

-RPE will the answered after the training session on a scale from 1-10 (Figure 2).7
+A score for RPE will be given after the training session on a scale from 1-10 (Figure 2).7